West Penwith has a number of hilltop sacred enclosures,

-They come from the bronze and iron ages, from around 2000 BCE (enclosures) and 1200 BCE (hill camps), onwards.
+The hills are, of course, geologically ancient, though the hilltop sites come from the bronze and iron ages, from around 1800 BCE (enclosures) and 1200 BCE (hill camps), onwards.

 See also: Neolithic Tor Enclosures.